© 2005 - 2017

-Corey Wieneke, 22, was found bludgeoned to death in his rural West Liberty home on Tuesday, Oct.
+Corey Wieneke, 22, was found bludgeoned to death on the bedroom floor of his rural West Liberty home on Tuesday, Oct.
 13, 1992.
-Wieneke’s fiancée, Jody Hotz, also of West Liberty, last saw him alive around 8:15 a.m. that morning and discovered his beaten body in his bedroom at 6 p.m.
+Wieneke’s fiancée, Jody Hotz, also of West Liberty, said she last saw him alive around 8:15 a.m. that morning and discovered his beaten body in his bedroom at 6 p.m.
 Tuesday evening.

-An autopsy determined Wieneke’s death was caused by blunt trauma to the body.
-A blood-stained aluminum softball bat found one mile from Wieneke’s home was taken to the Division of Criminal Investigation’s laboratory for testing, and later confirmed as being the murder weapon.
+An autopsy determined Wieneke died from blunt trauma to the body.
+A blood-stained aluminum softball bat found one mile from Wieneke’s home was taken to the Department of Criminal Investigation’s laboratory for testing, and later confirmed as being the murder weapon.

 Wieneke was an employee at Wink’s Tap, a downtown West Liberty tavern owned by his grandmother, Betty Wieneke.
 Corey Wieneke worked as the late shift bartender.